Church Relations

 The Lutheran Church—Missouri Synod

-While the LCMS is a uniquely North American church body, it has relationships of varying degrees with 70 other Lutheran church bodies in 58 countries around the globe.
+While the LCMS is a uniquely North American church body, it has varying church body relationships with 104 church bodies in 70 countries around the world.

 Needless to say, all of these church bodies are unapologetically Lutheran, confessing — at a minimum — the three ecumenical creeds and the Augsburg Confession.